Alcohol is the most commonly spiked substance, according to Spike Aware.

 Annie

-She decided to phone 111, and after answering a “whole list of questions that [weren’t] relevant…whilst feeling like death on the end of the phone”, was met with doubt: “are you sure it’s not just a really bad hangover?”
+Annie phoned 111 and answered a “whole list of questions that [weren’t] relevant…whilst feeling like death on the end of the phone”.
+She was met with doubt: “are you sure it’s not just a really bad hangover?”

-It was only the day after, when she noticed needle marks on her arm, that she realised, contrary to professional opinion, it was not ‘just a really bad hangover’.
+It was only the day after, when she noticed needle marks on her arm that she realised it was not “just a really bad hangover”.

 Two cocktails stand alone on a bar.